TruckMap/ChallengeWeb/README.md

 ## What We're Looking For

 - Tailwind is appropriately used to style the UI, with mobile layout breakpoints to make the page responsive.
-- The mobile slide-out menu does not need to be functional.
+- The mobile slide-out menu does not need to be included.
 - The UI follows the designs as closely as possible (to resemble implementing designs from a designer).
 - Common UI elements are put into separate components to reduce repetition.